pete-murphy/pete-murphy.github.io/site/posts/react-router-view-transitions-api.md

 I started [going down that road](https://github.com/ptrfrncsmrph/react-view-transitions-api/compare/main...dynamic-style-sheet-rules) but couldn't get it to work (the transitions _did_ apply but looked janky for reasons I couldn't understand).

 This unique name constraint makes "back navigation" transitions (from detail to list view) rather [messy](https://github.com/ptrfrncsmrph/react-view-transitions-api/commit/9c2a2775a34a2ea8e3a7e1ff90881cb4c8cf4e53#diff-26ad4b834941d9b19ebf9db8082bd202aaf72ea0ddea85f5a8a0cb3c729cc6f2).
-The event handler doesn't have direct access to what we want to target as the `view-transition-new` element, so we need to find it in the DOM, assign the transition name, wait for the transition to complete, and finally remove the name (so it can be reassigned to the next item that gets clicked.)
+The event handler doesn't have direct access to what we want to target as the `view-transition-new` element, so we need to find it in the DOM, assign the transition name, wait for the transition to complete, and finally remove the name (so it can be reassigned to the next item that gets clicked).